Belgar81/Chat/README.md

 # Chat
-asyncio Python3.7 IRC Client and Server Buffered Protocol
+asyncio Python3.7 IRC Bot Client and Server with extended Functions no RFC Buffered Protocol.